We have small dogs, large dogs, guard dogs, pampered dogs - where did they all come from?

 So breeds are NOT randomly generated.
 They are NOT a result of "evolution."
 Breeds came about because man has interfered with nature and deliberately changed the wolf to suit his own purposes.
 Let's be very careful before we use the word "evolution!"

 What about man?
 Are we a result of random evolution?
 Are we randomly generated?
-Did we evolve from another species like an ape?
+Did we evolve from another species?

 I don't think so!
-I've never studied zoology but my gut feeling tells me that I'm not an ape.
+I've never studied zoology but my gut feeling tells me I'm unique.
 God created man upright and gave him dignity and intelligence above all animals.
 More than that, God has given man a sense of responsibility towards animals and the whole environment.